openhealthcare/openhealthcare.org.uk/source/how-to-pitch-at-a-hack-day.md

 where you're trying to ship something in a limited time.

-That said, primates are suckers for novelty, so you're likely to score bonus points with the room (particularly the grizzled hack day veterans) if you come up with someething that's a little bit new.
+That said, primates are suckers for novelty, so you're likely to score bonus points with the room (particularly the grizzled hack day veterans) if you come up with something that's a little bit new.
 Examples of things that have probably been done at least once before are:

 * Something that hits the Twillio API and phones the judges